Olanetsoft/awesome-jamstack-resources/README.md

 ### File management

 - [Jexia FileSet](https://jexia.com) - REST API File manager for your application with indexing and extra functions.

-### Automation

-- [Zapier](https://zapier.com/) - Trigger actions connecting more than 1000 apps together.
-- [DataFire](https://github.com/DataFire/DataFire) - DataFire is an open source framework for building and integrating APIs.

 ## Serverless